Syedaaneesa/Alpine-cottage/README.md

 # 🏡 Alpine Cottage Bed & Breakfast – Modern WordPress Design Project

-This project features a fully customized WordPress website for Alpine Cottage Bed & Breakfast, designed to showcase their cozy accommodations and welcoming atmosphere through a clean, user-friendly interface.
+This project showcases a fully customized WordPress website for Alpine Cottage Bed & Breakfast, designed to highlight their cozy accommodations and warm atmosphere through a clean, user-friendly layout.

 You can visit the live site here:
 🔗 [https://alpinecottagebedandbreakfast.com/](https://alpinecottagebedandbreakfast.com/)